Urartu: Discovery

 Waldemar Belck visited the area in 1891, discovering the Rusa stele.
 A further expedition planned for 1893 was prevented by Turkish-Armenian hostilities.
 Belck together with Lehmann-Haupt visited the area again in 1898/9, excavating Toprakkale.
 On this expedition, Belck reached the Kelishin stele, but he was attacked by Kurds and barely escaped with his life.
 Belck and Lehmann-Haupt reached the stele again in a second attempt, but were again prevented from copying the inscription by weather conditions.
 After another assault on Belck provoked the diplomatic intervention of Wilhelm II, Sultan Abdul Hamid II agreed to pay Belck a sum of 80,000 gold marks in reparation.
 During World War I, the Lake Van region briefly fell under Russian control.
 In 1916, the Russian scholars Nikolay Yakovlevich Marr and Iosif Abgarovich Orbeli, excavating at the Van fortress, uncovered a four-faced stele carrying the annals of Sarduri II.
-In 1939 Boris Borisovich Piotrovsky excavated Karmir-Blur, discovering Teišebai, the city of the god of war, Teišeba.
-Excavations by the American scholars Kirsopp and Silva Lake during 1938-40 were cut short by World War II, and most of their finds and field records were lost when a German submarine torpedoed their ship, the SS Athenia.
+In 1939 Boris Piotrovsky excavated Karmir Blur, discovering Teišebai, the city of the god of war, Teišeba.
+Excavations by the American scholars Kirsopp and Silva Lake in 1938-40 were cut short by World War II, and most of their finds and field records were lost when a German submarine torpedoed their ship, the SS Athenia.
 Their surviving documents were published by Manfred Korfmann in 1977.

 A new phase of excavations began after the war.
 Excavations were at first restricted to Soviet Armenia.
 The fortress of Karmir Blur, dating from the reign of Rusa II, was excavated by a team headed by Boris Piotrovsky, and for the first time the excavators of a Urartian site published their findings systematically.
 Beginning in 1956 Charles A. Burney identified and sketch-surveyed many Urartian sites in the Lake Van area and, from 1959, a Turkish expedition under Tahsin Özgüç excavated Altintepe and Arif Erzen.

 In the late 1960s, Urartian sites in northwest Iran were excavated.
 In 1976, an Italian team led by Mirjo Salvini finally reached the Kelishin stele, accompanied by a heavy military escort.
 The Gulf War then closed these sites to archaeological research.
 Oktay Belli resumed excavation of Urartian sites on Turkish territory: in 1989 Ayanis, a 7th-century BC fortress built by Rusas II of Urartu, was discovered 35 km north of Van.
 In spite of excavations, only a third to a half of the 300 known Urartian sites in Turkey, Iran, Iraq, and Armenia have been examined by archaeologists (Wartke 1993).
 Without protection, many sites have been plundered by local residents searching for treasure and other saleable antiquities.